grusin-db/uc-azure-account-scim-sync/README.md

 ## Credits

-- Code in this repo is heavily based on work of Alex Ott @ Databricks (https://github.com/alexott/terraform-playground/tree/main/aad-dbx-sync).
+- Code in this repo is based on work of Alex Ott @ Databricks (https://github.com/alexott/terraform-playground/tree/main/aad-dbx-sync).
 - Code for EA sync (`sync_aad_groups_to_ea.py`) is based on work of Shasidhar Eranti @ Databricks

+## Contributing & logging issues

+If you think you have found an issue, please log issue in github tracker.
+Please include steps to reproduce, starting from empty state file, back to your current problem.

+If you have an idea on how to improve the application, please also log an issue and describe the feature you are thinking of, also please define impact this feature would have on your work.
+It will greatly help me to prioritize issues!